generoso/dotfiles/README.md

 ## Credits

-To start-up my `.dotfiles` I based on the awesome [mauriciojost/dotfiles](https://github.com/mauriciojost/dotfiles).
+To start-up my `.dotfiles` I took as a model the awesome [mauriciojost/dotfiles](https://github.com/mauriciojost/dotfiles).